Last Updated on April 16, 2022 by Lee Burnett, DO, FAAFP

 Even so, there is much opportunity for constructive change, and those areas will be a central theme of the Twenty-Second National Conference.

 Each of the National Conference sessions begins at 6:30 a.m. and is comprised of early morning breakout groups with assigned topics.
-(See an example of last year’s breakout session at 21st National Conference – Reports from Monday Breakout Sessions – April 12, 2010.
+(See an example of a previous year’s breakout session at 21st National Conference – Reports from Monday Breakout Sessions – April 12, 2010.
 Reports of succeeding days are found in the website’s April 2010 archives.)

 All National Conference business ends at noon each day, permitting conferees to enjoy the surroundings of one of the world’s great destination areas for the remainder of that day with family or colleagues.